Herman Welker

 Herman Orville Welker (December 11, 1906 – October 30, 1957) was an American politician from the state of Idaho.
 He was a member of the Idaho Republican Party and served one term in the United States Senate, from 1951 to 1957.

+As a senator, Welker was a staunch conservative, an ally of Joseph McCarthy, and supporter of the second red scare.
+This was to such an extent that he was often nicknamed "Little Joe from Idaho."
+In the 1956 election, Welker lost reelection in a landslide to Democrat Frank Church, and died almost 10 months later.

 Early years

 Born in Cambridge, Idaho, Welker was the youngest of seven children of John Thornton and Anna Zella Shepherd Welker, who had moved from North Carolina and started a potato farm.
 He was the grandson of Rev. George W. Welker of North Carolina.
 He attended grade school in Cambridge and high school in Weiser.
 After graduation from Weiser High School in 1924, Welker went north to Moscow to attend the University of Idaho, where he started off in a general studies program and was a member of the Sigma Chi fraternity.
 He switched to the College of Law in 1926 and graduated with an LL.B. degree in 1929.